Yuli Gurriel Player Props: Marlins vs. Cubs

 Yuli Gurriel At The Plate

-- Gurriel has three doubles, two home runs and three walks while batting .292.
+- Gurriel is hitting .279 with three doubles, two home runs and four walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.